 Obtaining a Private Student Loan

+The Office of Student Financial Aid will certify a private loan from any lender selected by the student.
 The private loan process can take up to six weeks from application to disbursement.
 It is strongly recommended that students begin their private lender research a few months before their U-Bill is actually due for their intended enrollment term - fall, winter, spring, summer.

 A common timeline of the private loan process: